Delfino-Luis/w3schools-javaScript-course/JS Tutorial/_2_JS Introduction/READNE_JS_Introduction.md

 ### Example
 document.getElementById("demo").style.display = "none";

 ## JavaScript Can Show HTML Elements
 Showing hidden HTML elements can also be done by changing the display style:

 ### Example
 document.getElementById("demo").style.display = "block";

-`Did You Know?`
-`JavaScript and Java are completely different languages, both in concept and design.`

-`JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997.`

-`ECMA-262 is the official name of the standard.` `ECMAScript is the official name of the language.`
+`Did You Know?
+JavaScript and Java are completely different languages, both in concept and design.
+JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997 ECMA-262 is the official name of the standard.
+ECMAScript is the official name of the language.`